AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation.md

       │  ├─ (...)
       │  └─ view-sake11.yml
       ```
-      !!!
-Warning "The location of the `sak_templates` folder in the `lovelace` folder is MANDATORY!"
+      The location of the `sak_templates` folder in the `lovelace` folder is MANDATORY!
       This location is hard-coded into the SAK card.
 SAK needs the templates to function!
 === "www folder"
     ```
     www/